akvorado/akvorado/console/data/docs/03-usage.md

   "limit" parameter tells how many.
 The remaining values are categorized as "Other".

+- Associated with the `limit` parameter, the `limitType` parameter help find traffic surges according to 2 modes:
+  - Avg: default mode, the query focuses on getting the highest cumulative traffics over the time selection.
+  - Max: the query focuses on getting the traffic bursts over the time selection.

 - The filter box contains an SQL-like expression to limit the data to be graphed.
 It features an auto-completion system that can be triggered manually with `Ctrl-Space`. `Ctrl-Enter` executes the request.
 Filters can be saved by